Home Tools Guides Archive About Contact

 3. Calculate Your Spread Cost: Look at your last 10 trades.
 Compare your “Fill Price” to the “Mid-Price” at the time of the trade.
 That’s your invisible tax.

 4. The “Passive Pivot”: Move 50% of your “active” capital into a low-cost S&P 500 or Total Market ETF.
+For a platform that makes rebalancing automatic so you never feel the urge to tinker, our M1 Finance vs Robinhood 2026 comparison shows exactly how M1’s “Pie” model breaks the Lollipop Trap by design.

 5. The Notification Kill-Switch: Disable every marketing and “market alert” push notification.